 This single-center randomized clinical trial (ClinicalTrials.gov Identifier: NCT02781324

 ) investigates the efficacy of the ultrasonic bone scalpel compared with the osteotome in reducing blood loss during posterior spinal fusion.
-The targeted population is patients with adolescent idiopathic scoliosis undergoing surgery, and the primary outcome variable is blood loss per fusion level.
-This study is funded by the Scoliosis Research Society New-Investigator Grant.
+The targeted population is patients with Adolescent Idiopathic Scoliosis (AIS) undergoing surgery, and the primary outcome variable is blood loss per fusion level.
+This study was funded by the Scoliosis Research Society New-Investigator Grant.

 This multi-center randomized clinical trial (ClinicalTrials.gov Identifier: NCT01792609

 ) investigates the outcomes of low versus high implant density posterior spine fusion constructs in patients undergoing surgery for adolescent idiopathic scoliosis.